wgmods/Mods-API-Documentation/docs/ShipModification/texture_modification.md

-There is one known issue now with some .dds files, which are extracted from game client by Python script contentSdk.extractSources('...')
+There is one known issue now with some .dds files, which are extracted from game client by Python script contentSdk.extractSources('...').
 Some .dds files can't be loaded by client.
 In this case you need to replace them by the the .dds files from client with other resolution:

 - .dd0